 Do you need to make reservations?

-In 2020, the answer is a resounding YES.
+In 2021, the answer is still a resounding YES.
 The majority of Old Mission wineries I mentioned above have online bookings for wine tasting slots, or table reservations.
 These sell out, so don’t wait until the last minute!
 Make your reservation at least a couple days in advance.

 How much does a wine tasting cost?